gvwilson/sensibleadventures/iffy/iffy.md

 The giraffe, the tiger, the wolf with his sad, intelligent eyes...
 Someone had written *Looks like Grandad!!!* beside it in tiny curving script.
-Iffy had long ago decided that the writer had been a girl about her own age who had a family and more than just one friend.
+Iffy had long ago decided that the writer had been a girl about her own age who had a family and a whole pack of friends.
 She closed the book,
 tucked it back into her mattress, and squeezed her eyes shut.

 A soft chime in her ear woke her.
 She sat up and stretched,
-then scraped the sleep from the corners of her eyes.
+then dug the sleep out of the corners of her eyes.
 Her windowless room was completely dark, but her hands found her clothes on the floor beside her foam slab.
 She pulled them on over the onesie she had slept in,